Shakesbeery/MMapPy/README.md

 # MMapPy

-pyMap is a simple interface for use with the NLM's MetaMap program.
+MMapPy is a simple interface for use with the NLM's MetaMap program.
 The idea and implementation originated from my needs to quickly process large amounts of medical text and convert it into a flattened table.
 As such, pyMap offers a utility for converting MetaMap XML output into a dictionary of lists (which can easily be converted to a Pandas DataFrame object).

 ## Getting Started

 ### Dependencies

-#### For pyMap
+#### For MMapPy

 None! pyMap was designed to use nothing outside of the standard library.

-#### For pyMap utils
+#### For MMapPy utils

 * bs4
 * pandas (recommended)